github/vscode-codeql/docs/test-plan.md

 #### Test Case 6: Using model packs in MRVA

 1. Create a model pack with mock data
+   1. Make sure you have `"codeQL.runningQueries.useExtensionPacks": "all"` enabled in the VSCode settings.
-   1. Create a new directory `test-model-pack`
+   1. Create a new directory `test-model-pack` anywhere in the workspace.
-   2. Create a `qlpack.yml` file in that directory with the following contents:
+   1. Create a `qlpack.yml` file in that directory with the following contents:

       ```yaml
       name: github/test-model-pack